verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 **Service Gateway**

-The following compute resources adhere to the guidelines provided in the [Oracle Cloud Native Environment: Getting Started](https://docs.oracle.com/en/operating-systems/olcne/).
+The following compute resources adhere to the guidelines provided in [Oracle Cloud Native Environment: Getting Started](https://docs.oracle.com/en/operating-systems/olcne/).
 The attributes indicated (for example, Subnet, RAM, Shape, and Image) are recommendations that have been tested.
 Other values can be used if required.